hamidurrk/CV-Website/readme.md

 ## CV Assignment

-Question:
+Task:

 Create your CV using HTML and CSS.

 Your CV should have the following information:

-/Picture (Passport size picture is preferred).
+Picture (Passport size picture is preferred).
-/Full name
+Full name
-/Nickname/ preferred name
+Nickname/ preferred name
-/Date of Birth
+Date of Birth
-/Blood Group
+Blood Group
-/Religion
+Religion

-/Current Address (BAU or outside)
+Current Address (BAU or outside)
-/Home address
+Home address
-/Permanent address
+Permanent address
-/Mobile
+Mobile
-/Email (BAU)
+Email (BAU)
-/Email (Others)
+Email (Others)

-//Father's name
+Father's name
-/Mother's name
+Mother's name
-/Guardian's contact address
+Guardian's contact address

-/Educational details (Board, Exam, Year, School, College, etc.)
+Educational details (Board, Exam, Year, School, College, etc.)

-/Professional experience (if any)
+Professional experience (if any)
-/Work experience (if any)
+Work experience (if any)

 Extra-curricular activities
 Membership (if any)
-/Awards (if any)
+Awards (if any)

-/Hobbies
+Hobbies

-/References
+References

-/Contact Form
+Contact Form

 Your CV will be marked based on information completeness and appearance.
 So, try to make it as much attractive as you can.